pygments/pygments/doc/docs/api.rst

     Will raise :exc:`pygments.util.ClassNotFound` if not lexer for that mimetype is found.

-.. function:: load_lexer_from_file(filename, **options)
+.. function:: load_lexer_from_file(filename, lexername="CustomLexer", **options)

     Return a `Lexer` subclass instance loaded from the provided file, relative to the current directory.
-The file is expected to contain a CustomLexer class which matches Pygments' lexer definitions.
+The file is expected to contain a Lexer class named `lexername` (by default, CustomLexer).
 Users should be very careful with the input, because this method is equivalent to running eval on the input file.
     The lexer is given the `options` at its instantiation.

-    :exc:`IOError` is raised if the file is not found or unreadable

-    :exc:`ImportError` is raised if the file doesn't have a CustomLexer class
+    :exc:`ClassNotFound` is raised if there are any errors loading the Lexer

-    Additionally, arbitrary exceptions could occur when evaluating the file

-    .. versionadded:: ?
+    .. versionadded:: 2.2

 .. function:: guess_lexer(text, **options)